 "NEW SECTION.
 Sec.
-1. In addition to the primary safety and health hazards faced $% \left(1\right) =\left(1\right) \left(1\right)$ construction workers, specific safety and health issues construction workers who menstruate and/or express milk.
-As an ongoing effort to address labor shortages in the construction industry, as well as to continue recruiting and retaining underrepresented workers in the construction trades, the legislature intends to address some of the barriers faced by these construction workers.
+1. In addition to the primary safety and health hazards faced all construction workers, there are issues safety and health specific construction workers who menstruate and/or express milk.
+As an ongoing effort to address labor shortages in the construction industry, as well as to continue recruiting retaining underrepresented workers the construction trades, the legislature intends to address some of t.he basic faced barriers bу these construction workers.

-${\rm NEW\ SECTION.}\over {\rm added\ to\ chapter}$ Sec.
+$\underline{\text{NEW SECTION.}}$ Sec.
 2. A new section is added to chapter 49.17 RCW to read as follows:

-- The (1)director shall adopt rules, pursuant to this section, to address safety specific health issues to workers performing construction industry activities who menstruate or express milk, or both.
-The must be included in the governing construction safety standards. - (2) The rules adopted pursuant to this section must require employers in the construction industry to provide reasonable accommodations for workers performing construction activities who menstruate.
-Reasonable accommodations means providing: - (a) A minimum size bathroom that is equivalent to a standard sized portable chemical toilet, or access to a permanent structure with a bathroom.
-The bathroom must have an internal latch to be secured from inadvertent entry; - (b) Adequate time to accommodate for multiple layers of clothing while using the bathroom; and - (c) An adequate and convenient supply of menstrual hygiene products available at no workers.
-Menstrual to the hygiene either be located must gender-neutral bathrooms and bathrooms designated for workers who menstruate, or provided in kits for each worker who needs such product. - (3) The rules adopted pursuant to this section must require employers in the construction industry to provide reasonable accommodations for workers performing construction activities to express milk.
-Reasonable accommodations means providing: - (a) Flexible work scheduling, including scheduling breaks and permitting work patterns that provide time for the expression of milk; - (b) A location, other than a bathroom, that is convenient and sanitary for the worker to express milk.
+(1) The director shall adopt rules, pursuant to this section, to address safety and health issues specific to workers performing construction industry activities who menstruate or express milk, or both.
+The rules must be included in the rules governing construction safety standards.

+(2) The rules adopted pursuant to this section must require employers in the construction industry to provide reasonable accommodations for workers performing construction activities who menstruate.
+Reasonable accommodations means providing:

+- (a) A minimum size bathroom that is equivalent to a standard sized portable chemical toilet, or access to a permanent structure with a bathroom.
+The bathroom must have an internal latch to be secured from inadvertent entry; - (b) Adequate time to accommodate for multiple layers of clothing while using the bathroom; and - (c) An adequate and convenient supply of menstrual hygiene products available at no cost to the workers.
+Menstrual hygiene products must either be located in all gender-neutral bathrooms and bathrooms designated for workers who menstruate, or provided in kits for each worker who needs such product. - (3) The rules adopted pursuant to this section must require employers in the construction industry to provide reasonable accommodations for workers performing construction activities to express milk.
+Reasonable accommodations means providing:

+- (a) Flexible work scheduling, including scheduling breaks and permitting work patterns that provide time for the expression of milk; - (b) A location, other than a bathroom, that is convenient and sanitary for the worker to express milk.
 The location must be private, free from intrusion, and lockable; - (c) Convenient hygienic refrigeration on the worksite for the storage of milk; and - (d) A convenient water source for the worker to clean and wash hands and milk expression equipment.
 The water source must be in a private location near the location where milk is expressed. - (4) On multi-employer worksites, each employer is responsible for ensuring that facilities for their own workers are provided."